zqubit/334f21/MidtermProject6/README.md

 This is the last part of midterm project, and you are going to finish the Bitcoin client.
 You need to maintain a state for the ledger that the blockchain creates and add all the necessary checks related to it.

-**Due date: 5:00PM, Apr 1, 2021.
+**Due date: 5:00PM, Mar 25, 2021.
 Please submit a report on Compass2g and record a demo video.**

 ## Programming